Mattobad/House-Price-Prediction-Regression/README.md

 :white_check_mark: Deploying to production(Web App)

-If you want reproduce the project, you can use requirements text file to setup a conda environment.
+If you want reproduce the project, you can use requirements text file to setup a conda environment in the local machine.

 App is live in the link [here.][applink]

-Note: Project is live through free tier from PythonAnywhere.
+Note: Checkout the publishingApp branch to see the code used for deployment of the project.
+Project is live through free tier from PythonAnywhere.
 Only the end-point of API is deployed in the PythonAnywhere server.

 ## Code and Resources Used